sisalik/automate/README.md

-*This is beta software.
+*This is alpha software.
 You will most likely see some bugs.
 Please use the issue tracker to report them, along with any feature suggestions! :)*

 automate
 ========